edgedb/edgedb/docs/edgeql/ddl/objects.rst

 :eql:synopsis:`<name>`
     The name (optionally module-qualified) of the type being altered.

-:eql:synopsis:`EXTENDING ...`
+:eql:synopsis:`EXTENDING <parent> [, ...]`
     Alter the supertype list.
-The full syntax of this action is:
+The full syntax of this subcommand is:

     .. eql:synopsis::

          EXTENDING <parent> [, ...]
             [ FIRST | LAST | BEFORE <exparent> | AFTER <exparent> ]

-    This action makes the type a subtype of the specified list of supertypes.
+    This subcommand makes the type a subtype of the specified list of supertypes.
 The requirements for the parent-child relationship are the same as when creating an object type.